Tori Removal in Alexandria, VA

 Healing and follow-up

 Recovery is similar to that of a tooth extraction.
-Some swelling and mild soreness are normal in the first few days and are managed with prescribed or over-the-counter medication.
+Some swelling and soreness are normal in the first few days and are managed with prescribed or over-the-counter medication.
 A soft diet is recommended during the initial healing period.
 Sutures are typically removed or dissolve on their own within one to two weeks.
 Your care team will schedule a follow-up to confirm healing is progressing well.

 Frequently Asked Questions